-How to use sticker and apps in iMessage on iPhone and iPad
+Have fun in Messages with stickers and apps!

 Tap an app's switch to add or remove it entirely from your iMessage app tray.

-Once your app list is just the way you want it, you're ready to start meming your friends!
+Once your app list is just the way you want it, you're ready to start memeing your friends!

-How to 'peel and stick' a sticker in iMessage on iPhone and iPad
+How to 'peel and stick' a sticker in Messages on iPhone and iPad

 Stickers are more than just adorable illustrations and animations that you can share with friends and family.
 They're digital stickers that you can peel from the App Tray and place on a chat bubble or picture, or even another sticker (for double the fun).